H.S. yearbook comment triggers social media firestorm

 As word of the yearbook comment spread it jumped like wildfire, with people sharing and posting all over social media.
 Actor Scott Baio, a noted political conservative, retweeted the image, tagging Trump, the FBI, Sean Hannity and Kellyanne Conway.

-State Senator Dan Hall, who represents the Brainerd area, tweeted "Threatening our President in the Brainerd Year Book is okay with staff?
+State Senator Dan Hall, who represents the Burnsville area, tweeted "Threatening our President in the Brainerd Year Book is okay with staff?
 Who will lose their job?
 Who okayed this?
 Guiding our children?"

-KARE 11's Zachery Lashway, in Brainerd gathering the story, reports heated exchanges between students, parents and taxpayers near the school grounds.

 Heated exchanges between students, parents and tax payers of the @BrainerdSchools over controversial yearbook spread. pic.twitter.com/3s0kNeuepS— Zachery Lashway (@ZachLashway) May 19, 2017